controlplane-com/examples/examples/redis/README.md

 ## Redis example

-This example creates a Redis cluster with 6 nodes on Control Plane Platform.
+This example creates a Redis cluster with 6 nodes on the Control Plane Platform and can be further customized as needed.

 ### Steps to run this example: